SovereignCloudStack/standards/Standards/scs-0213-v1-k8s-nodes-anti-affinity.md

 So Anti Affinity in this context probably means more like distribution over multiple physical machines, which needs to be planned beforehand on the machine/server level.

-Therefore would it be preferred for the control plane to use a redundant setup, which is separated over different physical machines, meaning at least half of the control plane nodes runs on a different physical machine as the rest.
+Therefore, would it be preferred for the control plane to use a redundant setup, which is separated over different physical machines, meaning at least half of the control plane nodes runs on a different physical machine as the rest.
 The currently used ClusterAPI enables this by establishing the concept of "failure domains".
 These are used to control